rackerlabs/docs-developer-blog/_posts/2015-11-06-docker-version-manager.markdown

 Docker version 1.8.1, build d12ea79
 ```

-Now let's use dvm with Carina!
-First I will load my cluster credentials.
+Now, let's use dvm with Carina!
+First, I will load my cluster credentials.
 Then dvm will use them to automatically detect the right version for my cluster.

 ** Mac OS X and Linux **